Salcheto is… Sangiovese, Quality and Sustainability

 We are proud to be the first company in the world to have certified the carbon footprint of a bottle of wine (according to ISO 14064 standard, in 2011).

-Today, this analysis is available to any of our wines consumers, thanks to a CO2 calculator that indicates in a dynamic way the emissions related to each bottles consumption, all the way through the location where it is uncorked.
+After the introduction in 2013 of the ISO TS14067 protocol, we have updated our analysis to this more specific standard, running a specific experimental project named CREDICI which was co-financed by the Italian Ministry of Environment.
+This survey has already been asserted by Valoritalia and will soon be available to any of our wines consumers, thanks to a CO2 calculator that indicates in a dynamic way the emissions related to each bottles consumption, all the way through the location where it is uncorked.
+Below you will find a preview of this innovative tool.

-For more information on our Carbon Footprint please write to email@example.com
+For more information on our Carbon Footprint, which detailed contents will be soon available online, please write to email@example.com

 Carbon footprint calculator